ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ```
 {: pre}

 `skip_initial_backup` is optional.
 If set to `true`, the new deployment does not take an initial backup when the promotion completes.
-You're new deployment is available in a shorter amount of time, at the expense of not being backed up until the next automatic backup is run, or you take an on-demand backup.
+Your new deployment is available in a shorter amount of time, at the expense of not being backed up until the next automatic backup is run, or you take an on-demand backup.

 ### Dry running the promotion and upgrade